UoW-ATM/Mercury/README.rst

 Installation
 ------------
+.. _installation:

-Mercury has been tested on ubuntu-like machines and to a lesser extent Windows, using minicoonda/anaconda.
+Mercury has been tested on Ubuntu-like machines and, to a lesser extent, Windows, using minicoonda/anaconda.
 Python 3.10 is recommended, Python 3.12 will raise issues.

 Quick install